-Access–Centered Movement combines trauma-informed language , a Disability Justice framework (a movement founded and led by queer, disabled People of Color), and my lived experience as a person with disabilities.
-The term, “Access-Centered,” was given to me by a Disability Justice activist to title my yoga classes and means that accessibility is a focal element and not a state of being.
-Because access is a constant process, shifting and transforming in each space and with each individual, describing something generally as “accessible” seems inherently flawed as universal accessibility is a goal that is rarely (if ever) achieved.
-The term is also being used because, in the Bay Area, it has become popular for abled teachers to claim that a movement class is for “all bodies” or “accessible” without doing the work necessary to be available for people with disabilities.
-Access-Centered is radical, substantial, intersectional, and based in Disability Justice.
-It prioritizes access for all bodyminds, offers cultural humility when needs are not met, and provide concrete steps to take to repair harm if it is caused.
-In my yoga classes, I center accessibility through physical space, variations offered, language, and intersectionality and attempt to value all bodyminds and difference of movement without hierarchy.
+Access–Centered Movement (ACM) cofounder, JDS, created the Access-Centered Framework, which combines trauma-informed language , a Disability Justice framework (a movement founded and led by queer, disabled People of Color), and her lived experience as a person with disabilities.
+The term, “Access-Centered,” was given to her by a Disability Justice activist to title her movement classes and means that accessibility is a verb versus a state of being.
+Because access is a constant process that changes in each space and with each individual; describing something generally as “accessible” seems inherently flawed as meeting every single person’s access needs is a goal that is rarely (if ever) achieved.
+The term is also being used because, in the Bay Area, CA it has become popular for abled teachers to claim that a movement class is for “all bodies” or “accessible” without doing the work necessary to be available for people with disabilities.
+As we produce more Access-Centered teachers, people with disabilities will know that these classes are not empty promises–that most of the teachers are and will be multiply-marginalized people with disabilities offering trauma-informed movement that centers access at all times.